 - Program Managers

 - M&E Managers

 - Any persons working with data.

 Read more about each of the modules below.
-Classes will take place online, via Adobe Connect or Zoom.
+Classes will take place online, via Zoom.
 Certificates of completion will be provided at the end of the course to all participants who successfully complete the three modules.

 Module 1: Introduction to Data Quality

 This module presents the rationale for enhancing data quality, and introduces core data quality terminology and criteria, and common data quality issues and risks.

 The second module focuses on the data management systems (DMS) that produce and report data.
 We will discuss how to structure the DMS for routine reporting and research/evaluation to enhance data quality.
 We will look at data management concepts and best practices, and introduce approaches to correcting errors in M&E data sets.